pooriajr/pooriajr/src/_posts/2023-10-26-traveling-light.md

 ---
 title: Traveling light
 ---
-That's the topic for today.
 Traveling light isn't just about how much luggage you have, although that's a big part of it.

 When I travel with a single backpack, I tend to be a lot more spontaneous.
 At any point I can toss everything on my back and change location.